ritikgupta65/Online-Appointment-Booking/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="900">

 ## Working Model
-- **Model 1**
+- **Model 1(Completed)**
-  - `Autometic appointment booking system` with AI agent assistent by `Voice command` and manual also.
+  - `Autometic appointment booking system` with AI agent assistent by `Voice command` and manualy too.
   - Patients choose doctors and time slots based on availability.
   - `Covering 100+ hospitals` and their doctors in Bihar and UP.
   - `Real time health-checkup` and remind about your health risk percentage and health catagory and `visualization and SMS`.
+  - AI-powered doctor recommendation based on symptoms and history.

 - **Model 2**
-  - AI-powered doctor recommendation based on symptoms and history.
   - Can take online consulent appointment with top `experienced foreign doctors`
   - Intelligent scheduling to optimize doctor workload.
-  - Proving `personal home appointment`.
+  - Provding `personal home appointment`.
   - `Delevering best quality of medicines` at cheaper rate.

 ## Tech Stack